 (Lincoln’s Gettysburg Address)

-At the end of Jul 1941, the AT Battalion moved to AP Hill Military Reservation near Fredericksburg, Virginia, for its first tactical field training which was a two week problem conducted by the entire 28th Infantry Division.
+At the end of Jul 1941, the AT Battalion moved to AP Hill Military Reservation near Fredericksburg, Virginia, for its first tactical field training which was a two week problem conducted by the entire 28-ID.
 Equipment at that time consisted of 3/4 ton weapons carriers as prime movers, with towed guns made out of miscellaneous pieces of pipe, wood, and other materials to represent an AT gun.
 No ammunition was expended, but the Battalion did raise a lot of dust on the back roads of Virginia, and soon became known as an up and coming organization that was going places, a prophecy, which was fulfilled as time marched on.

-After returning to Indiantown Gap and enjoying a period of furloughs and leaves, orders were received to reorganize the provisional 28th Division AT Battalion as of December 15 1941, into a permanent organization officially designated as the 628th Tank Destroyer Battalion.
-The reorganization involved absorbing D and F Batteries into A, B, and C Batteries, and re-designating all Batteries as Companies, effective January 3 1942.
+After returning to Indiantown Gap and enjoying a period of furloughs and leaves, orders were received to reorganize the provisional 28-ID AT Battalion as of Dec 15, 1941, into a permanent organization officially designated as the 628-TDB.
+The reorganization involved absorbing D and F Batteries into A, B, and C Batteries, and re-designating all Batteries as Companies, effective Jan 3 1942.

 Camp Livingston, Louisiana

-Shortly after the first of the year 1942, the entire 28th Infantry Division moved by motor convoy from Indiantown Gap, Pennsylvania, to Camp Livingston, near Alexandria, Louisiana, which at that time was regarded as one of the longest motor convoy movements undertaken by the Army.
-In March 1942, the first group of new men totaling approximately 240 arrived direct from induction stations and were welcomed to the Battalion by the 300 old men.
+Shortly after the first of the year 1942, the entire 28-ID moved by motor convoy from Indiantown Gap, Pennsylvania, to Camp Livingston, near Alexandria, Louisiana, which at that time was regarded as one of the longest motor convoy movements undertaken by the Army.
+In Mar 1942, the first group of new men totaling approximately 240 arrived directly from induction stations and were welcomed to the Battalion by the 300 old men.

 Camp Gordon Johnston, Florida

 The entire Battalion moved to Camp Rucker, Alabama, in May 1943.
-Just prior to moving, however, the Battalion furnished a small cadre of eight men to the 645th Tank Destroyer Battalion an volunteers, who immediately left for over seas duty, the first members of the Battalion to enter combat.
-At Camp Rucker an intensive period of M-10 driver training was initiated for all officers and enlisted men, and preparations commenced for the impending Tennessee Maneuver period which commenced July 4 1943.
+Just prior to moving, however, the Battalion furnished a small cadre of eight men to the 645-TDB and volunteers, who immediately left for overseas duty, the first members of the Battalion to enter combat.
+At Camp Rucker, an intensive period of M-10 driver training was initiated for all officers and enlisted men, and preparations commenced for the impending Tennessee Maneuver period which commenced Jul 4 1943.

 After completing the Tennessee Maneuvers, the Battalion returned to Camp Rucker for a period of artillery range practice, where both direct and indirect firing methods were taught and executed on the firing range.
-Early in October 1943, the Battalion moved to Camp Pickett, Virginia, and then left for Camp Bradford, near Norfolk, Virginia, for a week of Amphibious training which was principally devoted to the technique of loading LST’s (Landing Ship Tank).
+Early in Oct 1943, the Battalion moved to Camp Pickett, Virginia, and then left for Camp Bradford, near Norfolk, Virginia, for a week of Amphibious training which was principally devoted to the technique of loading LST’s (Landing Ship Tank).

 In due time all three purposes were successfully fulfilled as the Battalion lived on a mountain and was completely surrounded on all sides by the Blue Ridge mountain range.
-Then almost immediately after the Battalion’s arrival, it snowed and continued to snow most of the remainder of the time there, and finally after spending days building a corduroy road over swamps, the Battalion managed to move it’s M-10’s to the firing range and successfully passed its Army Ground Force firing test.
+Then almost immediately after the Battalion’s arrival, it snowed and continued to snow most of the remainder of the time there, and finally, after spending days building a corduroy road over swamps, the Battalion managed to move it’s M-10’s to the firing range and successfully passed its Army Ground Force firing test.